Engracia Cruz-Reyes: The Aristocrat Restaurant

 To augment her family's income as her husband struggled to establish his legal practice, Cruz-Reyes set up in 1928 a small carinderia at Calle de Marques de Comillas in Ermita, Manila.
-She named her eatery Lapu-Lapu (after the Mactan chieftain who defeated Ferdinand Magellan in battle), adopted a native motif as interior decor, and served primarily Filipino fare.
-These nationalistic manifestations especially stood out considering that the Philippines was then under American colonial rule.
+She named her eatery "Lapu-Lapu" (after the Mactan chieftain who defeated Ferdinand Magellan in battle), adopted a native motif as interior decor, and served primarily Filipino fare.
+These nationalistic manifestations particularly stood out considering that the Philippines was then under American colonial rule.

 By the 1930s, Cruz-Reyes was selling adobo sandwiches at the Luneta out of a car loaned to her by a future son-in-law.
 Her reputation as a cook had also grown due to the home dinners she cooked for many of the leading political figures of the day, friends of her now-prominent husband.